Tracking system: Real-time locating systems (RTLS)

 RTLS are enabled by Wireless LAN systems (according to IEEE 802.11) or other wireless systems (according to IEEE 802.15) with multilateration.
 Such equipment is suitable for certain confined areas, such as campuses and office buildings.
 RTLS requires system-level deployments and server functions to be effective.

+Bluetooth Low Energy (BLE)

+BLE tags are inexpensive and energy-efficient, with batteries that can last for years.
+Its accuracy is moderate, around 2–3 meters, and it can be affected by interference from other electronic devices.

 In virtual space

 In virtual space technology, a tracking system is generally a system capable of rendering virtual space to a human observer while tracking the observer's coordinates.
 For instance, in dynamic virtual auditory space simulations, a head tracker provides information to a central processor in real time and this enables the processor to select what functions are necessary to give feedback to the user in relation to where they are positioned.

 Additionally, there is vision-based trajectory tracking, that uses a color and depth camera known as a KINECT sensor to track 3D position and movement.
 This technology can be used in traffic control, human-computer interface, video compression and robotics.